nikhilbits98/DeelBackend/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## TODO:
+1. Better Exception Handling with proper HTTP status codes.
+2. Using distributed locking for concurrency control i.e. Redis or Async-lock
+3. Custom logger instead of console logging.
+4. JOIs for validating API schemas -> Security.
+5. Some basic authentication middleware
+6. node-cls for storing profile specific to each request.
+Can also be extended to store transaction of current request.